viewstools/docs/ReactComponents/README.md

 export default Spinner;
 ```

-Views Moprher will auto-generate `Spinner.view.js` file for you.
+Views Morpher will auto-generate `Spinner.view.js` file for you.

 You can now use a `Spinner` block in any view on its own or together with setting a type of spinner: